 Within the frequency range 440-450 MHz, sharing and compatibility studies to ensure protection of the FS, MS (except aeronautical mobile), and RLS are specified in Resolution 680 (WRC-23).

-The characteristics of the lunar surface stations in the band 440-450 MHz are provided in Table 3.2-4 of Report ITU-R SA.2553.
-The corresponding characteristics for the lunar orbiting stations are provided in Section 3.3 of the same Report.
-Note that under Resolution 680 (WRC-23), the lunar SRS stations (surface and orbit) may only operate in the 440-450 MHz band outside the SZM.
+The characteristics of the lunar surface stations in the band 440-450 MHz are provided in Table 8 of Report ITU-R SA.2553.
+The corresponding characteristics for the lunar orbiting stations are provided in Table 8 of the same Report.
+Note that under Resolution 680 (WRC-23), the lunar SRS stations (orbit) may only operate in the 440-450 MHz band outside the SZM.

 The characteristics of the FS, MS, and MSS in the band 440-450 MHz are documented in Annex 3 of the working document towards a preliminary draft new Report ITU-R SA.[LUNAR_1.15_STUDIES].